-The Loft at Dunedin House is a stunning second-floor loft apartment, spacious accommodation for up to six people in a the heart of the popular seaside town of Cromer on the North Norfolk coast.
+The Loft at Dunedin House is a stunning second-floor loft apartment in a the heart of the popular seaside town of Cromer on the North Norfolk coast.

 Stairs lead from street level up to the front door of this property on the first floor of the building, from where a private staircase leads up to the accommodation on the second floor.